 Whilst studying at university, unless you choose to live at home and commute, you’re bound to be living in student accommodation.
-It’s such an exciting and liberating part of student life but getting to know the strangers that may well become friends for life ( plus the ones you can’t wait to get away from) can be a daunting thought.
+It’s such an exciting and liberating part of student life but it can also be a daunting time.

-Here are our tips to help settling in that bit easier:
+Here are our tips to help make settling in that bit easier:

-Before you even set foot on campus, check out your universities social media pages, many of them have heaps of information and networking opportunities for freshers.
+Before you even set foot on campus, check out your university’s social media pages.
+Many of them have heaps of information and networking opportunities for freshers.
 That way you might even spot a few familiar faces on your first day.
-Social media is a great way to take a peek at what clubs your uni has and what the social scene is like.
+Also, make sure you go to your university’s freshers’ fair and sign up to some clubs and societies – it’s a great way to either try something new or carry on a hobby you are passionate about, while meeting like-minded people.
+You’re sure to make friends instantly.

 Bring home with you

-When you’re packing make sure to include some home comforts, whether it’s your favourite duvet or pillow, family photographs or that air freshener your mum always uses, the little things will help your new space feel like home and help with the settling in process.
-Don’t forget to add the finishing touches, without breaking the bank by heading down to your local Wilko, you’ll find everything you need to help make student life that bit brighter and more affordable.
-Check out our store locater here.
+When you’re packing, make sure to include some home comforts, whether it’s your favourite duvet or pillow, family photographs or that air freshener your mum always uses; the little things will help your new space feel like home and help with the settling in process.
+Make sure you’re ready by ticking everything off on our handy checklist full of all the student essentials.
+Don’t forget to add the finishing touches without breaking the bank by heading down to your local Wilko.
+You’ll find everything you need to help make student life that bit brighter and more affordable.

 Stay connected to home

-Whether it’s through social media or a quick weekly phone call to mum, an important part of starting a new chapter is feeling secure about the past and knowing that home will always be home and that you are still connected to everything before uni, really will help.
-Remember though, try to resist the urge to go home every weekend and especially in the first month.
-The best way to settle in is to actually spend time in your new surroundings.
+Whether it’s through social media or a quick weekly phone call to mum, an important part of starting a new chapter is feeling secure about the past and staying connected to home.
+Try to resist the urge to go home every weekend, especially in the first month.
+It’ll help settle you in quicker if you spend more time in your new surroundings.

 Learn to cook